The Importance Of Compensating Factors On Manual Underwriting

 The items below are generally not considered favorable and adds to the risk layers of the mortgage loan applicant.

-- Minimal down payment and 100% gift funds for down payment and closing costs are considered risk layers for the mortgage lender.
+- Minimal down payment and 100% gift funds for down payment and closing costs are considered risk layers

-- Poor credit history, open collections, numerous charge offs, history of judgments, tax liens, lack of re-established credit, and recent late payments are considered risk factors.
+- Poor credit history, open collections, numerous charge offs, history of judgments, tax liens, lack of re-established credit, and recent late payments are considered risk factors

-- Declining income year after year.
+- Declining income year after year

 - Short credit history, not enough aged credit tradelines, and limited established credit.

-- High debt to income ratios and excessive debt.
+- High debt to income ratios and excessive debt

 - No verification of rent.